Homecoming Outfit Ideas

 Satin Short Dress

-A knee-length satin dress in a jewel tone with a defined waist and block heels.
+A knee-length satin look in a jewel tone with a defined waist and block heels.
 The semi-formal pick that moves easily on a packed dance floor.

 Shirt and Tie Combo

-A dress shirt, slacks, a slim tie, and polished shoes.
+A button-up shirt, slacks, a slim tie, and polished shoes.
 The no-tux homecoming outfit most men wear, dressy enough for photos without overdoing it.

 Suit, No Bow Tie